-To apply to the Institute, please submit a formal application.
-Be sure to include the requested items listed below.
-All requested materials must be sent in a single package.
+To apply for the Traditional Track or Practitioner Track at ITEA, please submit a formal application through the Admissions Application page at itea.edu.
+Include the requested items listed below.
+All requested materials must be sent with the online application.
 No application will be processed until all information is received.